joelberkeley/words/setup-idris-neovim.md

-# How to set up interactive editing for Idris with Neovim
+# Setting up interactive editing for Idris with Neovim

 This guide assumes Ubuntu, but may work on other Linux distributions and Mac OS.